bal-sm/repo-for-learning/systems/programming/python_django/Django—Documentation/1_Forms/README.md

 Them:
 > `as_field_group()` renders fields with the `"django/forms/field.html"` template by default and can be customized on a per-project, per-field, or per-request basis.
 See [Reusable field group templates](#reusable-field-group-templates--mahmudas-version).

-#### Skipped section
+### Skipped section

+- Working with form templates
+  - ~~...~~
   - Rendering fields manually
     - Rendering form error messages
   - Looping over the form’s fields
     - Looping over hidden and visible fields

 Mine, the reason why these part is skipped:
 > Soalnya you will relearn this with `django-crispy-forms` anyways.